 You don’t want to work for someone else.
 You want to be your own boss, but it’s scary to start a business.
-According to the U.S. Bureau of Labor Statistics, 46% of new small businesses failed in 2020.
+According to the U.S. Bureau of Labor Statistics, for example, 46% of new small businesses failed in 2020.
 Perhaps they failed because they began without sufficient cash.
 Maybe they had no business model, marketing plan, or strategies for evaluating the competition.
-You can learn how to avoid these pitfalls and build successful management skills — all through an online MBA in entrepreneurship.
+Whatever the reasons, you can learn how to avoid them and build successful management skills through an online MBA in entrepreneurship.

-Online MBAs are flexible and many are affordable, allowing you complete it at your own pace and within budget.
-Keep reading to learn about this year’s best accredited programs, curriculum details, expected costs, career options after completing the program
+Online MBAs are user-friendly to working professionals and affordable, allowing you complete it at your own pace and within budget.
+Keep reading to learn about this year’s best accredited online entrepreneurship MBA programs, along with their curriculum details and expected costs, your career options after completing the program, and much more.

 B-School Spotlights: Inside Look at 3 Top Online MBA Programs in Entrepreneurship

 The programs listed below represent what we consider to be this year’s best-in-class, accredited online MBAs in entrepreneurship.
-We selected these based on factors such as cost, curriculum, financial aid availability, and student support strength.
-Check back for our full rankings arriving later in 2022.
+Our selections are based on factors such as cost, curriculum, financial aid availability, and student support strength.
+Be sure to check back for our full program rankings arriving later in 2023.

 Arizona State University

-The online Master of Business Administration degree at ASU is a 49 credit, 2a 4-month program consisting of 17 classes.
+The online Master of Business Administration degree at ASU is a 49 credit, 24-month program consisting of a total of 17 classes.
 Each course is five-weeks long.
 The curriculum is designed around advanced business strategies and leadership skills.
-Courses include studies of statistics, financial reporting requirements, management economics, and resource management.
-There are 20 elective courses covering financial analysis, business marketing, investment strategies, international finance, and new product/service development.
-The program concludes with a Capstone Project, where students create a business strategy and organizational policies.
+Course subjects include statistics, financial reporting requirements, management economics, and resource management.
+There are 20 elective courses to choose from covering topics such as financial analysis, business marketing, investment strategies, international finance, and new product/service development.
+The program concludes with a Capstone Project in which students create a business strategy and organizational policies.

-Applicants are required to submit official transcripts, a GMAT or GRE test score, two letters of recommendation, a personal statement, resume and hold a 3.00 cumulative GPA in undergraduate work.
-Tuition: $1,343/credit.
+Applicants are required to submit official transcripts, a GMAT or GRE test score, two letters of recommendation, a personal statement, and resume.
+A minimum 3.00 cumulative GPA in undergraduate work is also required.
 Financial aid programs are available to offset the cost of tuition.

 Oklahoma State University Spears School of Business

 OSU’s online MBA degree program features a concentration in entrepreneurship designed for students planning to start a small, medium, or large-sized business.
 The program’s focus is on finance, marketing, accounting, and business analytics.
-The degree requires completion of 39 credits, divided into 27 hours of core studies and 12 hours of concentration coursework.
+The degree requires completion of 39 credits divided into 27 hours of core studies and 12 hours of concentration coursework.
 The program features an Entrepreneurship/Venture Capital course designed for enterprise creation, financing, and facing early growth issues.
-Other courses are in organizational leadership, statistics for managers, marketing management, and ethical issues.
+Other course subjects include organizational leadership, statistics for managers, marketing management, and ethical issues.

-Admission requirements call for GMAT/GRE test scores, resume, recommendation letters, and official transcripts.
-Tuition: $59,794/total program.
+Admission submittals include GMAT/GRE test scores, resume, recommendation letters, and official transcripts.
+Total program cost: $18,764.85 (in-state residents); $23,842.65 (out-of-state residents).
 The program is accredited by AACSB International (AACSB).
 OSU also offers a 12-credit Graduate Certificate in Entrepreneurship.

 University of North Carolina Kenan-Flagler Business School

-UNC offers its MBA concentration in entrepreneurship designed for those who want to create their own businesses or lead innovation within existing corporate ventures.
-The 62-credit program can be completed in as little as 18 months for full-time students or three years for part-time students.
-Nearly half of the entire curriculum is devoted to electives courses.
-These include data analytics, product and customer strategy, launching new ventures, strategic economics, technology management, and entrepreneurship innovation.
+UNC offers its MBA concentration in entrepreneurship to students interested in starting their own businesses or leading in innovation within existing corporate ventures.
+The 62-credit program can be completed in as few as 18 months for full-time students or three years for part-time students.
+Nearly half of the entire curriculum is devoted to electives courses in subjects such as data analytics, product and customer strategy, launching new ventures, strategic economics, technology management, and entrepreneurship innovation.

-Applicants must submit student essays, two professional recommendations, a resume, transcripts, and a virtual interview.
-The GMAT/GRE required may be waived by proof of professional experience or an advanced degree in a business or economics.
-Tuition: $ 24,025/semester.
+Application requirements include student essays, GRE or GMAT score, two professional recommendations, a resume, and transcripts.
+Applicants may also be required to participate in a virtual interview.
+The GMAT/GRE requirement may be waived with proof of professional experience or an advanced degree in a business or economics.
+Total program cost: $125,589.06.

 What to Expect from An Online MBA in Entrepreneurship Program

-Online MBA in Entrepreneurship programs are designed for advanced students planning on starting or managing a small business.
-It also serves those who intend to take a leadership role in an existing company.
-The curriculum involves the study of accounting, budgeting, marketing, business analytics, finance, and start-up entrepreneurship to create well-rounded skills.
-Core courses may be in business strategy, marketing management, and organizational behavior.
+Online MBA in Entrepreneurship programs are designed for advanced students intending to start or manage a small business.
+They also serve individuals who intend to take leadership roles in existing companies.
+The curriculum is designed to create well-rounded skills through the study of accounting, budgeting, marketing, business analytics, finance, and start-up entrepreneurship.
+Core course subjects typically include business strategy, marketing management, and organizational behavior.
 Options and concentrations are readily available and comprise up to one-third of the total credits.
 These include venture and financial management, launching a business, business data leadership, consulting, and project management.
-The degree may culminate in a capstone project.
-Students pose a business problem and demonstrate what they have learned in posing a solution.
+The course of study may culminate in a capstone project in which students pose a business problem and demonstrate what they have learned in posing a solution.
 Some online MBA programs require an on-site internship with an existing business enterprise.
-Others allow grad students to conduct their internships online, using real business problems.
+Others allow students to conduct their internships online.

-Online courses are delivered in real-time formats and self-paced studies.
+Online courses are delivered in real-time formats allowing for self-paced study.
 Students connect with peers and faculty using e-mail, class forums, streaming multimedia, and text messaging.

-The online class software is also used to turn in assignments or register for classes.
-Here are several course examples of the studies that make up the curriculum:
+The online class software is also used to turn in assignments and register for classes.
+Here are examples of several courses common to entrepreneurship MBA programs:

 Common Courses

-This sequence examines the range of entrepreneurial finance opportunities across the life of a business venture.
-Studies include investment strategy from valuation, venture capital, and opportunities of early-stage venture capital, middle-market equity and growth, and late-stage leveraged buyouts.
-Learn about private equity partnerships and investors.
+Examination of the range of entrepreneurial finance opportunities across the life of a business venture.
+Topics include investment strategy from valuation, venture capital and opportunities of early-stage venture capital, middle-market equity and growth, and late-stage leveraged buyouts.
+Students additionally learn about private equity partnerships and investors.

-Using a set of qualitative models, you will learn to forecast success or failure in new or evolving business startups or acquisitions.
-Topics include startup timing, developing business plans, market conditions, business focus, measuring the competitive landscape, and the differences between corporate and independent ventures, emphasizing early and late-stage failure.
+Through the use of qualitative models, students are taught to forecast success or failure in new or evolving business startups or acquisitions.
+Topics include startup timing, developing business plans, market conditions, business focus, measuring the competitive landscape, and the differences between corporate and independent ventures.

-This comprehensive course is studying market structures, marketplace mechanisms, sources of market failure, and success in launching and managing ongoing marketplaces.
-Students learn tested for creating a balance between demand and supply and, at the same time, formulating sound entrepreneurial responses to each business challenge.
+Comprehensive review of market structures, marketplace mechanisms, sources of market failure, and success in launching and managing ongoing marketplaces.
+Students learn to create a balance between demand and supply while formulating sound entrepreneurial responses to each business challenge.

 Failure to comply with operational and financial reporting laws can spell disaster for a new enterprise.
-Topics include intellectual property, contracts, bankruptcy, private equity transactions, legal documentation, laws relating to mergers and acquisitions, torts, and securities law.
-No prior studies in law are required for admission.
+This course aims to teach students how to avoid such disaster through the study of intellectual property, contracts, bankruptcy, private equity transactions, legal documentation, laws relating to mergers and acquisitions, torts, and securities law.

-The fieldwork focuses on business development, marketing, sales operations, and analyzing performance.
-Students do not need to conduct fieldwork on site.
-The course employs the use of online Zoom software for contacting entrepreneurs.
-Students engage in an integrated marketing project in a marketing organization for an established enterprise or startup.
+The course consists of the fieldwork research that accompanies the course in entrepreneurial theory, which focuses on business development, marketing, sales operations, and analyzing performance.
+Students engage in an integrated marketing project for an established enterprise or startup.

 What You Can Do with an MBA in Entrepreneurship

 By completing an MBA in Entrepreneurship, you’ll be armed with time-tested financial knowledge and leadership tools that are essential for a thriving business.
-The degree prepares graduates to work across most economy sectors, including small enterprises, corporate finance/leadership, healthcare, manufacturing goods, and services.
+The degree prepares graduates to work across most economic sectors, including small enterprises, corporate finance/leadership, healthcare, manufacturing goods, and services.
 Unlike bachelor’s degrees in business, the MBA dives deeper into theory and practice.
-And unlike an MS in Entrepreneurship, which focuses on one specialty, the MBA provides more options and concentrations.
-Moreover, an MBA provides an avenue for advancing in your current profession.
-Roles include top executives, operations managers, small business ownership, marketing and promotions, and financial managers.
-The pay can reach well into the six figures for some of these positions.
+And, unlike MS in Entrepreneurship degrees that focus on one specialty, the MBA typically provides several options and concentrations.
+Moreover, an MBA offers the opportunity for advancement in your current profession.

 Financial Managers

 Financial managers work in the public and private sectors to ensure that their organizations make prudent decisions on managing money.
-Managers may oversee regulatory financial reporting and analyze corporate investments.
-An MBA degree prepares students to meet daily and long-term challenges to the company’s financial well-being.
+They oversee regulatory financial reporting and analyze corporate investments.
+An entrepreneurship MBA prepares students to meet daily and long-term challenges to the company’s financial well-being.

 Source: Bureau of Labor Statistics, 2021